benlansdell/gym-buttons/README.md

 # gym-buttons

-A simple environment for OpenAI gym to test a learning from observation framework.
+A simple environment for OpenAI gym to test learning from observation.
 N buttons are presented, only one produces reward.
-The agent is tasked with using observation to infer which
+The agent is tasked with using observation to infer which button to push.

 Possible actions are:
 * 0: do nothing